The 1st step in this process is to ensure that you can answer any questions a buyer might have. These are the most common questions people ask:

 Personally, I have NEVER paid full asking price for a car or vehicle.
 In fact, I was able to purchase a car or vehicle for 50% the asking price.

-For private Craigslist sellers, there are many different reasons why they may be selling the car or vehicle.
+For private people selling on craigslist, there are many different reasons why they may be selling the car or vehicle.
 Maybe they don’t use it and they are tired of looking at it or don’t have room for it.

 Gathering Cash for a New Car